Eusgor/test-task/README.md

 - arch - package architecture
 - Packages_only_in_branch1 - all packages that are in branch1 but not in branch2
 - Packages_only_in_branch2 - all packages that are in branch2 but not in branch1
-- Package_versions_greater_in_branch1 - all packages whose version-release is larger in branch1 than in branch2
+- Package_versions_greater_in_branch1 - all packages whose version-release is greater in branch1 than in branch2
 - package - package info in the format:
 ```javascript
     {